• HOSPITALITY

 The coffee is roasted locally, which we loved.

 What we loved slightly less is that our creative director Adam Nathan cannot drink coffee without, in his words, going completely insane.
 He spent the tasting sessions deeply inhaling the bags of freshly roasted beans instead.
 The rest of us dove straight in.
-Sometimes you take one for the team.

 D's Delicious Dough